gbmhunter/blog/content/electronics/components/capacitors/index.md

 * High power energy supplies (e.g. for powering coil and rail guns)
 * Oscillators (along with resistors and/or inductors)
 * Touch/proximity sensors and screens
-* Distance measurement (e.g. the technique used in digital calipers)
+* Distance measurement (e.g. the technique used in digital callipers)

 A **feedforward capacitor** is the name given to capacitor between the VOUT and ADJ pins of a linear regulator to improve stability.